NavigationContentFooter

 • Ubuntu-Bionic

-An Nginx HTTPS reverse proxy is an intermediary proxy service which takes a client request, passes it on to one or more servers, and subsequently delivers the server’s response back to the client.
-While most common applications are able to run as web server on their own, the Nginx web server is able to provide a number of advanced features such as load balancing, TLS/SSL capabilities and acceleration that most specialized applications lack.
+An Nginx HTTPS reverse proxy is an intermediary proxy service that takes a client request, passes it on to one or more servers, and subsequently delivers the server’s response back to the client.
+While most common applications can run as web servers on their own, the Nginx web server can provide many advanced features such as load balancing, TLS/SSL capabilities, and acceleration that most specialized applications lack.

 There are significant benefits to setting up an Nginx HTTPS reverse proxy:

-• Better Performance: Nginx performs better in delivering static content file and analyze URLs.
+• Better performance: Nginx performs better in delivering static content files and analyzing URLs.

-• Encrypted Connection By encrypting the connection between the client and the Nginx reverse Proxy with TLS, users benefit from a encrypted and securized HTTPS connection, protecting their data.
+• Encrypted connection By encrypting the connection between the client and the Nginx reverse Proxy with TLS, users benefit from an encrypted and securized HTTPS connection, protecting their data.

 Before you start

-• You have created an Instance that runs Ubuntu Bionic Beaver
+• An Instance running on Ubuntu Bionic Beaver

-• You have a web application running on a non-standard web port on the Instance (You can for example install a lightweight web server like Webfsd, which runs on port 8000 by default to be reachable on the standard HTTP(s) ports via the proxy.)
+• A web application running on a non-standard web port on the Instance You can, for example, install a lightweight web server like Webfsd, which runs on port 8000 by default to be reachable on the standard HTTP(s) ports via the proxy.

-• You have installed and configured Apache on your Instance
+• Installed and configured Apache on your Instance

 Installing and configuring Nginx